Balkan (factory): Since 1941: aircraft

 When a 20-year restriction imposed by the Neuilly Treaty was lifted in 1938, the Bulgarian army was given the right to own fighter aircraft.
 The Air Force Command decided to create a modern aircraft factory in which to concentrate the Bulgarian aircraft industry, creating a center outside the capital and developing and manufacturing aircraft in quality and quantity corresponding to the best European models.
 A special commission selected the site for the factory.

 The news of the construction of a plant was not met with enthusiasm in Lovech due to the fact that agricultural land had to be purchased for the construction of the plant.
 With consistency and perseverance, the mayor convinced the citizens that such a plant will create jobs and will raise the intellectual level of the city.
-The protocol of the meetings are still kept in the municipality.
-On July 5, 1939, anti-industry demonstrations were held, and were warmly welcomed by the residents of Lovech.
+The protocol of the meetings is still kept in the municipality.
+On July 5, 1939, anti-industry demonstrations were held and were warmly welcomed by the residents of Lovech.